Product Designer adapts Uizard to build and iterate on wireframes easily

-Marwa Ismail is the Product Designer at Stllr, a product that grows startups by connecting them with highly-vetted marketing experts.
+Marwa Ismail is the Product Designer at Stllr, a company with a software product that grows startups by connecting them with highly-vetted marketing experts.

 Stllr is where you go if you want to delegate your marketing work.
 You simply communicate your expectations, and in turn, you get experts that audit, execute, and deliver marketing results for you.

 As a Product Designer, Marwa is responsible for the creation of Stllr's core product: